astragenius/time-tracking-dashboard-FEM/README.md

 ![](./screenshots/invertet-border-radius.png)

 This is indeed a tricky design.
-You have an inverted - border-radius and a background image on the head of the element.
+You have an inverted - border-radius and a background image in the head of the element.

 ```scss
 .box-bg {